 About

-I have deep respect for families and the potential for growth and change in children, teens, and parents.
+I have deep respect for people and the potential for growth and change in both children and adults.

-As the mom of four kids, I know what it’s like to experience struggles and search for the best way to help.
+I know what it’s like to experience struggles and search for what will help.

 Therapy with me . . .